-DPD's request that Mr. McKim's deposition be rescheduled for July 6 should be denied.
-The hearing in this matter is only some four weeks away, and the parties simply cannot delay their preparations or waste the available time in any way.
+Presumably as an alternative to a protective order that would quash Mr. Perkowski's deposition outright, DPD requests that the Hearing Examiner delay the deposition until July 6, 2015.
+That request should be denied.
+The hearing in this matter is only some four weeks away, and the parties simply cannot afford to delay their preparations or waste the available time in any way.
 Perhaps most importantly, for the reasons stated above, there is no justification for delaying the deposition, and accordingly it should proceed as noted.